PyO3/pyo3/guide/src/getting_started.md

 '25'
 ```

-For more instructions on how to use python code from rust see the [Python from Rust](python_from_rust.md) page.
+For more instructions on how to use Python code from Rust, see the [Python from Rust](python_from_rust.md) page.